Trip To Japan

 Is Kishimen hot or cold?

-Kishimen can be served both hot and cold.
+Kishimen can be served hot or cold.
 Hot Kishimen is served in a light broth, often with tempura, green onions, or other toppings.
-Cold Kishimen is typically served with a dipping sauce and eaten as a refreshing dish, especially in summer.
+Cold Kishimen is typically served with a dipping sauce and is a refreshing dish, especially in summer.
 Both versions are popular in Nagoya.